 | Grade | MR, FR, and exterior-grade products cost more than standard interior MDF | You are buying a performance property, not just a board |

-The useful way to shop MDF sheet price is not to chase one number.
+The useful way to shop is not to chase one figure.
 It is to compare the exact panel you need by thickness, sheet size, grade, finish, and square-foot value.
+Dense fiberboard comparisons move into a different price lane again, so use high-density fiberboard prices when the product is HDF rather than MDF.

-Small project panels are usually the most expensive way to buy MDF by area.
-They feel cheap because the ticket is small, but per square foot they are often a bad deal.
+Format matters more than brand.
+Small project panels feel cheap because the ticket is small, but per square foot they are often the worst way to buy MDF unless the job is genuinely tiny.
 Full sheets usually give better value.
-Moisture-resistant panels, decorative-faced products, and cut-to-size orders move you into a different pricing lane again.
+Moisture-resistant panels, decorative-faced products, and cut-to-size orders each sit in their own lane.

 Standard MDF vs Moisture-Resistant MDF vs Decorative Panels